SarahBrown/cs5293sp22-project3/README.md

 # Functions and Approach to Development
 By creating a different dataset separate from the class-sourced dataset, I was able to get scores of at least 4% (higher might have been possible with more experimentation).
 However, this method was very unwieldy and resulted in memory issues.
 As a result, I stuck to using the class-sourced dataset, even though this resulted in lower scores.

+The resulting model was trained using various features.
+These features included the a cleaned context string, the length of the redacted text, the two most frequent words and their counts, and a parts of speech window of four words on either side of the redacted text.
+Due to the dataset and lack of overlap for many names, the strongest feature ended up being the length of the redacted text.

 The functions to implement this project were spread out across 3 python files.
 Project3.py in the main file structure and Dataset.py and Makedata.py in the project3_functions folder.
 Makedata.py contains functions adapted from project1 and is used to generate my dataset that I submitted.

+Argparse was not used to handle various booleans that change program behavior to avoid any issues that might be caused with different run commands with automated testing.
+The booleans should not need to be changed, but if issues arise they are described in Directions to Install and Use Package.

 ### Project3.py
 The main functionality of project 3 are in this python file.
 Using extracted features, a random forest classifier is trained to predict the redacted names.